-The key trends for 2018 reflect the challenge and opportunity for training professionals to develop learning experiences that enable learners to reach proficiency in the shortest amount of time.
+The key trends for 2019 reflect the challenge and opportunity to adapt the training function to the complexity of today’s business environment.

 Features This Issue

 Why offering continuous support for learning and reskilling is more critical today than ever before.

 Are the leadership development challenges of fast-paced technology organizations really all that different?
 Leadership experts say the answer is definitely "yes."